mandarini/ai-ng-docs-starter/tutorial/STEP_03.md

 In [app.service.ts](../apps/ai-api/src/app/app.service.ts) call the completions API.
 You can use the [OpenAI API documentation](https://platform.openai.com/docs/api-reference/chat/) to help you.

+Then, look at the return object.
+Extract from the return object only the final message and return it.

 If you're stuck, you can find the finished code in the [completed repository](https://github.com/mandarini/ai-ng-docs).

 ---